WireHallMedic/PhysicsUnbound/API.md

 For the most part, this library doesn't know about display sizes and doesn't want to know.
 The exception is MovingBoundingObject.getDrawOriginX() and MovingBoundingObject.getDrawOriginY().
 We need to make some small adjustments when converting between tiles (which are in double precision) and pixels (which are in int precision).

+All objects with some sort of size consider the center of their shape to be their origin.

 ## PhysicsUnlockedEngine
 This is the workhorse class.
 It does its calculations as frequently as it can, up to 1000 Hz.
 It mainly needs two things; a 2D boolean array for geometry, where true means solid and false means non-solid; and MovingBoundingObject which are the stuff that moves around and collides.